Catholic Women’s League

 A Word from the Chairman

-Cockfosters Section has been established in the Parish for over 60 years and is part of the CWL Westminster Branch.
+Cockfosters Section has been established in the Parish for almost 70 years.

-We have a membership in the region of 20 Ladies from the Parish, (always on the look out for more)!!
-We meet every second Wednesday of the month in the Parish Small Hall.
+We meet every second Wednesday of the month in the Parish Smal Hall.

-If you would like to know more about CWL, in particular, more details of the work we do, here in Cockfosters Section, please contact me via the contact button bellow or leave your details at the Parish Office.
+If you would like to know more about CWL and the work undertaken here in Cockfosters Section, please contact me via the contact button below or leave your details at the Parish Office.

 We always looking for new members.